erichuang2015/ajax-page-loader/README.md

 	* Access to AJAX XHR and Complete functions
 	* Access to pre-AJAX functions

-The idea is use this plugin to add AJAX loading to your site, then script support for any theme, plugins or features you want to incorporate it with.
+This plugin was designed to let a developer add AJAX to a site, then let the plugin manage it's integration with themes and other plugins.

 There is unminified source as well as example scripts under '/source' for help and ideas.